karayu/UXDI_FEWD_week/README.md

 The slides are a skeletal deck and require your input!
 If there are slides you do not agree with then update them.
 If you want to introduce topics in a different order, then reorder them.

-##GRADING

-In order to pass this course General Assembly students must:

-*	Complete and submit 80% of all course homework assignments.

-	*	Students will receive feedback from instructors on their assignments within 2 - 4 days.

-*	Complete and submit the course [final project](Final_Project/final_project_requirements.md) including all milestones.

 ##MORE TERMINOLOGY